FTC-Mech-A-Mind/week5-startercode/README.md

 **tip:** This process will be easier if you create a create a duplicate of this tab (i.e. have two of these pages open at the same time).
 That way you can refer to the guide while you are forking the repository.

-To fork the repository, you are first going to want to scroll to the top of the page and press the fork button.
+To fork the repository, start on the page for it on the GitHub website.
+You are first going to want to scroll to the top of the page and press the fork button.

 ![Fork Repository - Step 1](https://raw.githubusercontent.com/FTC-Mech-A-Mind/week5-startercode/main/res/fork-1.png)